Shepperton: Sport and recreation

 There are recreation grounds for football on both sides of the M3: one in Shepperton Green and two in Shepperton/Lower Halliford; one has adjoining tennis courts.
 Through the town there is the Thames Path and there are popular adjacent flat cycling routes to Windsor, Hampton Court Palace and Richmond.
 There is a golf course north of the station in the historic parish of Sunbury so anachronistically named Sunbury Golf Club and for a time American Golf at Sunbury with two courses, a driving range and Crown Golf Academy as Sunbury is a larger settlement.

 Desborough Sailing Club is based here with its own dinghy basin, private inlet and secluded reach of the river Thames and international medal-winner training club Queen Mary Reservoir Sailing Club lies between Shepperton and Ashford.

 Angling is substantial at Halliford Mere fisheries and on the River Thames itself.

-Shepperton has a thriving cricket club, which has teams in the Fullers Surrey County League.
+Shepperton has a cricket club, which has teams in the Fullers Surrey County League.

 Places of worship

 There are several churches in the village covering three denominations of Christianity.

-The architecturally listed stone-clad church to St Nicholas on the preserved village square (Church of England) is led by the rector of Shepperton, Rev Chris Swift and is committed to helping the largest Shepperton primary school and contributes to a wide range of local good causes.
+The architecturally listed stone-clad church to St Nicholas on the preserved village square (Church of England) is led by the rector of Shepperton, Rev Chris Swift.

-Founded in 1936, St John Fisher Roman Catholic church led by Fr Shaun Richards adopts a vibrant approach to parish life involving "Prayer, Partnership, Pilgrimage, and Panto" the last two of which are annual and the first two of which are intended to be daily or regular activities of its believers.
-The parish places emphasis on helping the housebound and sick, CAFOD and takes part in the Westminster Diocese pilgrimage to Lourdes.
+Founded in 1936, St John Fisher Roman Catholic church led by Fr Shaun Richards places emphasis on helping the housebound and sick, CAFOD and takes part in the Westminster Diocese pilgrimage to Lourdes.

 Jubilee Church, Shepperton was formed as a new church in 1982 to celebrate in modern "mainstream Christianity" being less focussed on ceremony than the two oldest UK churches.
-Its twin values are: "Love the Lord your God with all your heart ... and your neighbour as your self." and Make disciples.

-Littleton has a co-led Church of England; Upper Halliford has a Baptist church for further details of which see those articles.
+Littleton has a co-led Church of England; Upper Halliford has a Baptist church.

 Notable people

-Notable residents, past and present including less historic literary figures than mentioned above, include:
+Notable residents past and present include: